Singaporean gets four months jail for COVID-19 Facebook post

 Last month, a man who broke quarantine with 30 minutes remaining to buy a flatbread worth a few dollars was fined $1,000.
 Another man who breached an order to stay home to eat pork rib soup was jailed for six weeks.

-According to court records, police received a complaint on April 20 about Lai’s post which said the government was closing food courts and coffee shops and supermarkets would only be open two days a week.
+According to case records, police received a complaint on April 20 about Lai’s post which said the government was closing food courts and coffee shops, and supermarkets would only open two days a week.

-“Better go stock up your stuff for the next month or so,” the post said, on which people commented urging him not to spread such rumours, according to the court documents.
-(Reporting by John Geddie Editing by Mark Heinrich)
+“Better go stock up your stuff for the next month or so,” the post said, on which people commented urging him not to spread such rumours.